GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/inference-servers/jetstream/maxtext/single-host-inference/README.md

 ## (optional) Enable Horizontal Pod Autoscaling

-In situations where the deployment above is not sufficient for your inference load, you may consider horizontally scaling your pods based on certain metrics.
+In situations where the deployment above is not sufficient for your inference load, you may consider metrics based horizontal pod autoscaling.
 To do this we recommend applying the following resources to your cluster:
  - PodMonitoring: For colelcting metrics and exporting them to Google Cloud Monitoring
  - Custom Metrics Stackdriver Adapter (CMSA): For enabling your HPA objects to read metrics from the Google Cloud Monitoring API.
  - [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).: For reading metrics and setting the replica count for your deployment accordingly.